Fair Enough? A map of the current limitations of the requirements to have fair algorithms: What do we mean by unfair discrimination?

 \cite{albach2021role} present the results of extensive surveys (2157 Amazon Mechanical Turk workers) on different domains to understand what are the \emph{perceived} drivers of fairness in Machine Learning applications.
 Interestingly, they find that `relevance' and `increases accuracy' are the 2 dimensions that explain most of the perceived fairness of a given variable.
 More precisely, in a first study, the attribute `increases accuracy' was not among the exposed ones, and `relevance' was by far the most important dimension explaining perceived fairness.
 Acknowledging the possible ambiguity of the term `relevance', the authors designed further studies, either replacing `relevance' with `increases accuracy', or adding `increases accuracy' to the possible drivers.
 They conclude that most of the times the survey participants perceive `relevance' as a placeholder for the characteristic of increasing performance, and that this single dimension contributes the most to the perceived fairness of a given variable.

-These results seem to support the loose interpretation of business necessities as any variable able to increase the predictive performance.
-But notice that this interpretation strongly undermines the very concept of indirect discrimination: if all the variables that correlates with the outcome can be used legitimately irrespective of their dependence on sensitive characteristics, than we hardly have indirect discrimination.
+These results seem to support the loose interpretation of business necessities as any variable that can increase predictive performance.
+But notice that this interpretation strongly undermines the very concept of indirect discrimination: if all the variables that correlate with the outcome can be used legitimately irrespective of their dependence on sensitive characteristics, then we hardly have indirect discrimination at all.

-Against this background, practitioners that need to assess and possibly mitigate any unjust discrimination when developing an ADM system, face the following:
+Against this background, practitioners who need to assess and possibly mitigate any unjust discrimination when developing an ADM system face the following:

-\begin{ambiguity}[Objective justification] What qualities should an attribute have, if any, in order to be \textbf{eligible for use} in automatic judgements, even if it serves as a basis for indirect discrimination? \end{ambiguity}
+\begin{openpoint}[Objective justification] What qualities should an attribute have, if any, to be \textbf{eligible for use} in automatic judgements, even if it serves as a basis for indirect discrimination? \footnote{It should be noted that we are slightly abusing terminology here, as indirect discrimination is typically regarded as occurring when such an objective justification cannot be provided.} \end{openpoint}